Skip to Main Content

 1. Consider your medical history: Insurers typically scrutinize medical history and may require a thorough medical exam as part of the underwriting process.
 Serious medical complications or a family history of health issues can impact your eligibility and rates.
 You can expect this process to be more extensive the bigger the policy is.

-2. Choose your policy type: Decide between term or permanent life insurance.
+2. Choose your policy type: Decide between term, permanent life insurance or some of both.
 Consulting with a financial planner or licensed insurance agent can offer insights tailored to your circumstances.

 3. Designate beneficiaries: Select primary and secondary beneficiaries to receive the death benefit.
 For business-related beneficiaries, seek guidance from a financial advisor or licensed insurance agent.